-In this first article in this series celebrating amazing women in tech, we talk to Laura Roeder, founder of Meet Edgar, one of the world’s most popular social media scheduling tools, that turned over $4M in revenue in just 2.5 years In this interview, Laura tells about her journey from running her agency to running an incredibly bootstrapped startup.
+We talk to Laura Roeder, founder of Meet Edgar, one of the world’s most popular social media scheduling tools, which turned over $4M in revenue in just 2.5 years.
+In this interview, Laura tells about her journey from running her agency to running an incredibly bootstrapped startup.

 I founded LKR Social Media in 2009, which I used to create and operate training courses and programs that taught entrepreneurs how to market themselves on social media.
 Before then, I had been helping people develop their online presence on a more individual basis, but I realized that those methods of creating fame could be applied to all kinds of different businesses and entrepreneurs!

 Edgar’s a scheduling and automation tool that stops social media updates from going to waste.
 Most updates just don’t get seen by the majority of your audience, so Edgar recycles your updates again and again over time.
 That way, your queue never runs out of updates, and your updates all get multiple opportunities to find an audience.

 My parents ran a business together - my dad is self-employed, and my mom ran the books for the business.
 They worked for themselves, so I got to see what that was like.
 I joined a larger company after getting my degree but I left to work for myself before too long.
 I’ve been doing that since I was 22.